kuroidoruido/Gobelin/README.md

-# Gebelin
+# Gobelin
-Gebelin is a text based personal accounting system.
+Gobelin is a text based personal accounting system.